 - Toiletries – carry your toothbrush, toothpaste, shampoo, conditioner, facial cleanser, bathing soap/body wash, lotion/moisturizer, deodorant.

-- Slip-on shoes – Crocs or flip-flops can do
+- Slip-on shoes – Even Crocs or flip-flops can do

-- A going home outfit – a loose-fitting dress or a tank top and loose-fitting pants like joggers are a good choice.
+- A going home outfit – a loose-fitting dress like this one or a tank top and loose-fitting lounge-pants or joggers are a good choice.

 - Drinks – carry a water bottle or your favorite drink for hydration.